olgazju/ml_camp_2023/midterm_project/README.md

 ### 4. **Accessing the Service**

-- Now that the model is running in a Docker container, you can access it by going to http://localhost:8000 in your browser
+- Now that the model is running in a Docker container, open `midterm_project/predict_request.ipynb`.
+Here you can find code for request to the server (sort of client) and JSON samples for predictions, copy different JSONs to client variable and click run.

 ### 5. **Stop the Docker Container**